The concept of a condo was invented so that more people could have the opportunity

 well-off business people as residents, and more new immigrants.

-If you enjoyed our article about Condo Neighbourhoods, you may also be interested in reading about "Communication courses and skills training Toronto companies are using to improve business."
+If you enjoyed our article about Condo Neighbourhoods, you may also be interested in reading about "commercial and industrial painting in Toronto and what these industry companies are using to improve business."